 - Domovoy were spirits that looked after your home, and you left them crusts of bread and saucers of milk to keep them in your house to look over you and your family.

-- Rusalka (fem) and Vodianoi (male) were the Slavic interpretations of sirens, but they were often depicted as violent and drowned people.
+- Rusalka (fem) were the Slavic interpretations of sirens, but they were often depicted as violent and drowned people.

 - Vila were shapeshifters, but generally good to people.
 They were celebrated and left tributes of flowers, fruit, cake, and ribbons in trees.